Large Truck Rear-end Crashes Pose a Serious Danger in Maine

 There have been calls by the Insurance Institute for Highway Safety (IIHS) to require that all commercial trucks be fitted with under-ride guards and that these guards be improved to the point where they better protect the drivers and passengers of other vehicles.
 However, improvements in this category have been slow to yield safety improvements, despite some new regulations.Peter Thompson & Associates Fights for the Rights of Truck Accident Victims

 Accidents between a large tractor-trailer and a passenger vehicle lead to the occupants of the car suffering from serious injuries while the truck driver often walks away with little or no harm.
 It is important to learn about the true cause of the accident in order to get the compensation that the victims of these accidents need in order to get the medical care that they need, often for many years following the accident.
 Severe injuries also lead to victims being unable to work, so any settlement or award will need to reflect these damages.
 The skilled and hardworking Maine truck accident attorneys at Peter Thompson & Associates will work with you to develop the right legal strategy for you and your family.
-To schedule a free initial consultation, please call us at 1 (800) 804-2004.
+To schedule an initial consultation, please call us at 1 (800) 804-2004.